nf-core/oncoanalyser/docs/usage.md

 The primary sample must first have been run in either [**WGTS**](#whole-genome--transcriptome-sequencing-wgts) or [**targeted**](#targeted-sequencing) mode.

-A samplesheet with the paths primary and longitudinal sample data is then created.
+A samplesheet with the paths to the primary and longitudinal sample data is then created.
 Specifically:
 - The BAM from the longitudinal tumor sample
 - The AMBER and PURPLE directories from the **primary tumor** sample
 - (Optional) The REDUX BAM of the normal sample, if the normal sample was provided in the primary sample run (i.e. was run in tumor/normal mode)